Ashwin-create/Data-Analysis-with-Python/README.md

  ## Project Learnings ##

-- Performed Data Cleaning and Manipulation.
+- Data Cleaning and Manipulation.
-- Performed exploratory data analysis using pandas, matplotlib, and seaborn libraries.
+- Exploratory data analysis using pandas, matplotlib, and seaborn libraries.
 - Improved customer experience by identifying potential customers across different states, occupations, gender, and age groups.
 - Improved sales by identifying the most selling products which can help to plan inventory and hence meet the demands.